On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Worst-case Attack and Practical Attack

-\item[]\textbf{Step 2: Decision-based adversarial perturbation.} Since the attacker has correct labels for all the data, the attacker can use them to train a score function $g(z)$ for the attack algorithm.
-We form the labeled dataset where $Y^*_i=0$ for $i\in\Hc_0$, $Y^*_i=1$ for $i\in\Hc_1$ and then train a score function For each $i\in \Ac$, generate
+\textbf{Step 2: Decision-based adversarial perturbation.} Since the attacker has correct labels for all the data, the attacker can use them to train a score function $g(z)$ for the attack algorithm.
+We form the labeled dataset where $Y^*_i=0$ for $i\in\Hc_0$, $Y^*_i=1$ for $i\in\Hc_1$ are the \emph{true} labels.
+Then train a score function For each $i\in \Ac$, generate